livetreetech/moonbeam/README.md

 ## Project risks

-Moonbeam has relatively low risk as the grant budget is being funded by Livetree, however, we ask Moonbeam to reward the project in GLMR tokens.
+The project has relatively low risk as the fiat budget for development is being funded by Livetree, however, we ask Moonbeam to reward the project in GLMR tokens.
 Note we feel there is potential for the Moonbeam ecosystem to built out micro-products from each of our milestone outputs.

 ## Technical risks